Beautiful Lighthouses in Michigan Worth a Visit

 45. White Shoal Lighthouse – Mackinaw City

 First lit in 1910, this 121-foot terracotta and steel lighthouse sits right off the shore of Wilderness State Park near Mackinaw City.
 The light’s isolated location of the light made its construction an engineering feat in its day.
-Originally the tower was painted solid white, but in an effort to improve visibility a red-and-white spiral strip pattern was added in later years, making the tower resemble a candy cane or a barber’s pole.
+Originally the tower was painted solid white, but in an effort to improve visibility a red-and-white spiral stripe pattern was added in later years, making the tower resemble a candy cane or a barber’s pole.
 White Shoal Lighthouse is the only American lighthouse painted with this pattern.
 The light is accessible only by boat.

 46. Gray’s Reef Lighthouse – St. Ignace